My journey spans multiple disciplines and cultures.

 As well as my private practice, I ran webinars and workshops for companies and for mental health professionals.
 I also taught at Metanoia and for several years I was a visiting lecturer on the post-MA Advanced Diploma in Integrative Psychotherapy Programme at Regent’s University, London.

-In February 2022, after the Russian invasion, the immediate need was for crisis support and I began working in Kyiv with Ukrainian staff of a major, UK-based company, and also in Budapest, with staff who had been evacuated there.
+In February 2022, following the full-scale Russian invasion, the immediate need in Ukraine was for crisis support.
+I began working in Kyiv with the Ukrainian staff of a major, UK-based company, and also in another country with staff who had been evacuated there.

 Initially, we had to explore a way of working when there was no life balance, to find a way of coping with a world turned upside down, and also find a way to help people through the stages of trauma and grief to land at a place of some stability.